hybridgroup/gobot/drivers/MIGRATION.md

 ### Sphero adaptor split off

 The Serial Based Sphero adaptor was split off into a generic serial adaptor and the driver part.
 With this, the imports needs to be adjusted.
-In addition all events now have a postfix "Event", see below.
+In addition all events now have a suffix "Event", see below.

 ```go
 // old